Speaking up is valued at NatWest Group. It is part of our culture and key to becoming a Purpose-led organisation.

 Creating a healthy culture

-In 2020, our colleague opinion survey, Our View, has shown the highest ever scores for colleagues feeling safe to speak up and understanding how to raise concerns within their business.
+In September 2023, our colleague opinion survey, Our View, reflected that the majority of colleagues feel safe to speak up, understand how to raise concerns within their business, and are confident any concerns raised will be handled appropriately.